isomerpages/govtech-gobusiness/_FAQ/1da-timelimited.md

 Please submit your application one day before the on-site deployment of your staff.

 #### **2. How many times can I apply for Time-Limited Exemptions (TLEs)?**
-You will be allowed to submit up 2 TLE applications each week[^1].
+You will be allowed to submit up to 2 TLE applications each week[^1].
 This is regardless of the number of applications that you/your company had submitted prior to 26 Apr 2020.

 You are encouraged to plan for deployment of manpower accordingly.